microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 3. Select the application that is ready for review.
 In the **Overview** section of the application details, ensure that encryption is enabled.
     ![Screenshot of a Data Connect app with Overview and Dataset Encryption highlighted](images/admin-encryption-enabled.png)

-4. On the **Review** section of the application details, ensure encryption is selected and review the datasets.
+4. On the **Review** section of the application details, ensure that encryption is selected and review the datasets.
     > [!NOTE]
     > If encryption is enabled during app registration, it will apply to all the eligible datasets in the app.